bryamphan/FlowGrind/README.md

 Simple task list to help users track what needs to be completed.

 **User Interaction:**
 - Add, check off, or remove tasks
+- Creates categories to organize tasks

 **Technical Considerations:**
 - Array of task objects